 The Four Stages of Forgiveness

-The first is the stage of hurt.
-Someone has wronged me, done something mean to me; someone has been unfair to me and I cannot forget it.
-I feel hurt.
+The first stage of forgiveness is hurt.
+Someone has wronged me, done something mean to me; someone has been unfair to me and I cannot forget it; I feel hurt.
 The hurt keeps on throbbing within me.
 It is here that we must remember that it is not I who feels hurt, but the ego.

 A woman met a holy man and confessed that she had resentment in her heart against a prominent sister of the community.
 The holy man said to her, “Go to her immediately.
 Don’t try to justify or excuse yourself.
 Tell her that you have had an unkind thought about her.
 Be humble and ask for forgiveness.”